 So much for the facts.
 Now for the speculation.

 All right.
 Who shot first and who (or it is whom)?
 At the month long inquest chaired by Judge Wells Spicer, Wyatt testified the first two near simultaneous shots were Billy Clanton firing at him, and he at Frank McLaury (Frank was a better shot, Wyatt added).
 Sills in later testimony agreed with Wyatt.
 This certainly seems to seal the matter.
 An entirely independent witness fully supported Wyatt's testimony.
 Case closed, nicht wahr?

 Unfortunately (or fortunately for those who like western history), there is plenty of room to argue.
 For one thing none of the most immediate accounts - published the day after the fight - agree with Wyatt or Sills.
 The Tombstone Epitaph stated Billy and either Frank or Tom fired the first two shots.
 But Tombstone's other paper, the Nugget, said it was Wyatt and Doc who fired first.
-Which of the variants version, if any, is correct?
+Which of the variant version, if any, is correct?

 Here we can let partisanship raises its head.
 The Epitaph, we learn, was pro-Earp.
 So of course it said the cowboys fired first.
 On the other hand, the Nugget was pro-cowboy, and we expect it to maintain the Earps and Doc were the instigators.
 So with both papers being so unforgivably partisan, we should certainly toss both accounts out.
 So the story of Wyatt and Sills still trumps.
 Again case closed.